idekerlab/KEGGscape/README.md

 ## Introduction
-[Cytoscape](http://www.cytoscape.org/) is a de-facto standard bioinformatics software platform for integrating, analyzing, and visualizing biological network data.  __*KEGGscape*__ is a [Cytoscape App](http://apps.cytoscape.org/) to provide comprehensive support for KEGG Pathway database and other resources available in KEGG.
-KEGGscape uses only basic data structures in Cytoscape core, and users can use powerful Cytoscape core features to visualize additional (experimental) data sets on top of KEGG pathways.
+[Cytoscape](http://www.cytoscape.org/) is a de-facto standard bioinformatics software platform for integrating, analyzing, and visualizing biological network data.
+__*KEGGscape*__ is a [Cytoscape App](http://apps.cytoscape.org/apps/keggscape) to import KEGG Pathway data to Cytoscape.
+KEGGscape users can use powerful Cytoscape core features to visualize additional (experimental) data sets on top of KEGG pathways.

 ### About KEGG

 ![](http://cl.ly/XbS7/kegg_sugar1.png)

 [KEGG Pathway database](http://www.genome.jp/kegg/pathway.html) is one of the most comprehensive databases of human-curated biological pathways.
 [KGML (KEGG Markup Language)](http://www.kegg.jp/kegg/xml/) is the file format to represent KEGG Pathway data files in XML.
-KEGGscape uses those KGML files as its primary source of pathway data.
+KEGGscape uses those KGML files as its source of pathway data.

 ## Installation